Generalized Igusa functions and ideal growth in nilpotent Lie rings: Introduction

 \section{Introduction}

 The objective of this paper is twofold.
 The first aim is to introduce a new class of combinatorially defined multivariate rational functions and to prove that they satisfy a self-reciprocity property, expressed in terms of a functional equation upon inversion of variables.
-The second is to apply these rational functions to describe explicitly the local ideal zeta functions associated to a class of combinatorially defined Lie rings.
+The second is to apply these rational functions to obtain an explicit description of the local ideal zeta functions associated to a class of combinatorially defined Lie rings.
 We start with a discussion of the latter application before formulating and explaining the new class of rational functions.